 Clare has always been committed to the ideals of equity, justice, democracy, and transparency in government.
 She has led successful grassroots campaigns that have benefited the Evanston community.
 Clare is an inspiring organizer whose effective strategizing and collaboration had a big impact on change at local, state and national levels.

-Clare is known in Evanston for spearheading the Evanston movement that shut down the Northwestern University Hospital medical waste incinerator in 2004 and got an ordinance banning medical waste incineration passed at City Council.
+Clare is known in Evanston for spearheading the Evanston movement that shut down the Evanston Northwestern Hospital medical waste incinerator in 2004 and got an ordinance banning medical waste incineration passed at City Council.
 The incinerator burned, in addition to biological matter, tons of plastics a day, putting the Evanston community at risk of contamination from toxic emissions that contained deadly toxins such as dioxin, cadmium and mercury.
 Clare collaborated with experts in the field of medicine and the environment.
 Sierra Club brought Clare to Springfield to debate and present before the Senate.
 Clare and the Evanston community’s effort on this front led to State and National legislation restricting medical waste incineration.
 Clare was awarded the Democratic Party of Evanston Committeeman Award presented to her by then Attorney General, Lisa Madigan, and State Representative, Jeff Schoenberg for her leadership.
 Evanston today is a healthier community because of this hard work and effective leadership.

 Clare has advocated relentlessly for more appropriate development for our downtown, development that enhances and benefits our downtown and Evanston community.
 She has spoken and written in support of development that is community oriented and that better supports the integrity and aesthetics of our shared downtown.